Saki Kumagai: Club career

 Kumagai was born in Sapporo on 17 October 1990.
 After graduating from high school, she joined for Urawa Reds in 2009.
 The club won L.League championship in 2009 season.
 In July 2011, she moved to German Bundesliga club Frankfurt.
-After she played 2 seasons, she moved to French Division 1 Feminine club Olympique Lyonnais in June 2013.
+After she played 2 seasons, she moved to French Division 1 Féminine club Lyon in June 2013.
 Kumagai scored the decisive penalty for Lyon in the 2016 UEFA Champions League Final, following a player-of-the-match performance.

 In April 2021, Kumagai announced that she would be leaving Lyon after 8 seasons.
 The following month, on 12 May 2021, Kumagai would return to the Frauen Bundesliga when FC Bayern Munich announced her as their first signing of the season.